ElementsProject/lightning/doc/lightning-getroute.7.md

 *fromid* is the node to start the route from: default is this node.

-The *fuzzpercent* is a non-negative floating-point number, representing a percentage of the actual fee.
-The *fuzzpercent* is used to distort computed fees along each channel, to provide some randomization to the route generated.
-0.0 means the exact fee of that channel is used, while 100.0 means the fee used might be from 0 to twice the actual fee.
-The default is 5.0, or up to 5% fee distortion.
+*fuzzpercent* was used to distort fees to provide some randomization to the route generated, but it was not properly implemented and is ignored.

 *exclude* is a JSON array of short-channel-id/direction (e.g. [
 "564334x877x1/0", "564195x1292x0/1" ]) or node-id which should be excluded